-On June 6, 1944, the day now and forever known as D-Day, the Allied Forces of World War II stormed the beaches of Northern France in an effort to liberate France and Europe from four years of German occupation.
+On June 6, 1944, the day now known as D-Day, the Allied Forces of World War II stormed the beaches of Northern France in an effort to liberate France and Europe from four years of German occupation.
 Led mostly by the military forces of the United States, Britain, and Canada, D-Day’s Normandy landings were the turning point in the war that eventually led to the defeat of Nazi Germany and the end of the war in Europe in May 1945.

 Archives & Special Collections has materials with references to D-Day and the Normandy Invasion although not as many as we had hoped.
 While we have several sets of letters by soldiers from Connecticut who served in World War II we found that many of those soldiers were either stationed on bases in the U.S. at the time or were fighting in other theaters.
 Those who might have been involved made little contemporary mention of the battles, a couple of them noting in their letters that they had been instructed by their superiors to specifically NOT write home about the invasion.
 We found that even the university records have scant contemporary mentions to the event, particularly in student publications, because by the time of the invasion in June 1944 school was out of session for the summer.

 Despite these disappointments there are some items in the collections, particularly these:

 Andre Schenker was a Professor of History at UConn and a world affairs commentator for station WTIC in Hartford in the 1940s.
 His series of programs during the years of World War II made him one of the best-known commentators in the state.
 One of his most notable commentaries was of D-Day, and can be heard in our digital repository at http://hdl.handle.net/11134/20002:859909662.
 Transcripts of this and his other broadcasts can be found in his papers.